Day 4: Here’s how to find what you’ll sell

 - Pageviews: the total number of times a visitor has viewed the specific webpage for this product on all of those stores combined

 No customer reviews yet, but it’s gotten loads of pageviews and plenty of orders.
-And since this is a Verified Supplier, we know that they’re already thoroughly vetted.

 This one looks solid.
 So she added it to her spreadsheet and continued her search.